Funding opportunity

 We encourage you to follow the principles of the Concordat to Support the Career Development of Researchers and the Technician Commitment.

-As such, when applying for UKRI funding, you may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.
+As such, stage two applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

-Further guidance and information about TR&I including additional where applicants can find additional support.
+View further guidance and information about TR&I, including where applicants can find additional support.

 How to apply